 I wrote those words “gridded on my mind” years ago in a short story, the protagonist describing herself as the antagonist’s Eadweard Muybridge, preserving him in her memory, serving as his stop-gap photographer.

 Eadweard Muybridge.
 Funny name.
 The sequences of images a precursor to video.

 Muybridge came to prominence when he captured the motion of a horse in 1872, proving that all four feet of the horse leave the ground mid-gallop, when the feet are tucked under the horse.
 I’ve always loved Muybridge photos.
 I adore seeing the dress of that era come alive again.
 The motion captured seems like it should have sound, the thwacking of a tennis ball, the tapping feet of a walking man, galloping hooves.
-Imagine walking into his studio, looking at the grid in front of which you would appear walking or taking off your clothes.
+Imagine walking into his studio, looking at the grid in front of which you would soon pose.